Fentanyl Strikes the West Coast, Killing Thousands

 The powerful synthetic opioid fentanyl that is fueling the unprecedented rise in drug-related deaths across California and other states is now targeting America's youth.

-The drug said to be 50 times more potent than heroin, has taken its toll on places like San Francisco’s Tenderloin district but also most upscale neighborhoods like that of the Bay Area.
+The drug said to be 50 times more potent than heroin, has taken its toll on places like San Francisco's Tenderloin district but also in upscale neighborhoods in the Bay Area.

 Users tend to be unaware that they have even taken the drug, forcing schools to stock up on medication to reverse the effects of overdoses.
 Experts recommend using test strips to detect if the pills have been laced with fentanyl.